Ecotrust/madrona/docs/tutorial_appgen.rst

 14. Click and drag your feature you created into your new folder.
 You can organize your features any way you like.

-.. note:: There are many more things you can do with these features.
-Content to be added
+.. note:: There are many more things you can do with these features and folders out of the box including edit, delete, copy, share and download.
+Try selecting one or more features or folders and performing these actions, for example download an entire folder of features as KML.

 Viewing and editing the generated code
 ---------------------------------------